ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 **VQGAN was able to combine these two approaches.** It can learn not only the (1) visual parts of an image, but also the (2) relationship (read: long-range dependencies) between these parts.
-We knew that the former can be done by a convolutional neural network, but we still haven't discussed the latter.
+We knew that the former can be done by a convolutional neural network, but we still have to discuss the latter.

 > VQGAN can learn not only the visual parts of an image, but also their relationships